nmb/template-filler/README.md

 template is replaced with the corresponding data point, and saved as a new file.

-The first row of the spreadsheet should contain headers.
+The first row of the spreadsheet should contain headers (c.f. example sub folder).

 For information on how to add MailMerge fields in a word document, c.f.
 [Sablon documentation](https://github.com/senny/sablon/blob/master/misc/TEMPLATE.md).